 Join this panel for an in-depth look at the security issues facing your organization and how to ensure you’re a step ahead of the risks.
 Panelists will discuss how LTE is changing the security environment, cloud based security concerns for your customers and a look at how one carrier is keeping their network and customers safe.

-Ed Barrett, Director, Marketing & Communications, SecurityCoverage – Moderator
+Ed Barrett, Vice President – Marketing & Strategy, SecurityCoverage, Inc. – Moderator

 Neil Cook, Chief Technology Officer, Cloudmark